 The bowel (intestine) is a very long tube.
-It is coiled up tightly inside the abdomen.
-Intussusception occurs when a portion of bowel slides inside another portion.
-This happens in the same way that parts of a telescope slide inside each other when you close it.
+It is coiled up inside the abdomen.
+Intussusception occurs when a part of bowel slides inside another part.
+This happens in the same way that parts of a telescope slide inside each other.
 The bowel can slide back out by itself.
 Or, it can get stuck.
-Blood supply to part of the bowel could then become blocked.
-This can cause severe damage if not treated.
-Although intussusception can happen anywhere in the bowel, it’s most common near where the large intestine and small intestine meet.
+Blood flow to part of the bowel could then be blocked.
+This can cause severe harm if not treated.
+Intussusception can happen anywhere in the bowel.
+It’s most common near where the large intestine and small intestine meet.

 Intussusception is very painful.
-Symptoms often come on suddenly.
+Symptoms often occur suddenly.
 They may continue if the bowel gets stuck inside the other portion.
-Or, symptoms may go away and come back if the portion of bowel keeps sliding in and out of the other portion.
+Or, symptoms may go away and come back if part of the bowel keeps sliding in and out of the other part.
 Symptoms may include:

-Severe abdominal pain (a baby may express this pain by crying inconsolably)
+Severe abdominal pain (a baby may cry and not be soothed)

-Abdominal X-ray: X-rays produce images of the inside of the abdomen.
+Abdominal X-ray.
+X-rays create images of the inside of the body.

 To treat the problem, a fluid or air enema may be done.
 The force of the fluid or air entering the bowel can straighten it.
 If this does not work, surgery must be done.
 During surgery, the slipped portion of bowel is straightened, then checked for damage.
 If part of the bowel has been damaged due to lack of blood flow, that part may need to be removed.
 The healthy ends of the bowel are then reattached.

 Most children do well after treatment.
-If part of the bowel must be removed, the child could have long-term digestive problems.
-Your child’s healthcare provider will tell you more about your child.
-Even after it is treated, intussusception could happen again.
-So watch for symptoms.
-As the child gets older, intussusception is less likely to happen.
+If part of the bowel must be removed, your child could have long-term digestive problems.
+Your child’s healthcare provider will tell you more.
+Even after it’s treated, intussusception could happen again.
+You’ll need to watch for symptoms.
+As your child gets older, intussusception is less likely to happen.

-Intussusception is an emergency if a portion of bowel gets stuck.
-But intussusception can come and go.
+Intussusception is an emergency if a part of bowel gets stuck.
+But the problem can come and go.
 This means that the bowel slides inside itself, then slides back into correct position.
 Tests can only see the problem when it is happening.
-If the bowel has returned to normal position at the time of the test, the doctor can’t diagnose it at that time.
-If your child has symptoms again, he or she needs to return to the doctor or emergency room.
+If the bowel has returned to normal position at the time of the test, the healthcare provider can’t diagnose it at that time.
+If your child has symptoms again, he or she needs to return to the healthcare provider or emergency room.